From £67,1289

 porsche cayenne s road test review 2024 53 v8 engine

-Does it feel good to have V8 power back in a comparatively humble Cayenne?
+Does it feel good to have V8 power back, and represented more broadly throughout the Cayenne model range than it used to be?
 It sure does.

-For this application, the 4.0-litre unit isn’t especially bombastic or raucous, exhibiting more of an old-school, sat-back character than many other modern V8s, and is all the better for it.
+In the Cayenne S, the 4.0-litre unit isn’t especially bombastic or raucous, exhibiting more of an old-school, sat-back character than many other modern V8s, and is all the better for it.
 It has a reserved personality and an organic feel that make it enjoyable company whatever the assignment and it goes about its business in a way that’s unlikely to draw any scowls from onlookers.
+But in the GTS, the engine's much more vocal and enticing, especially with the car's switchable sports exhaust set to noisy.
+So you can have a little demure, or a lot less so, as you prefer.

 Porsche’s V8 has swapped its twin-scroll turbos for a single-scroll design.
 On paper, that should result in more boosty delivery, but it also means higher exhaust gas temps and better fuel economy when you’re cracking on a bit.
 Well done to any owners who clock the jump from 11 to 12mpg!

-You could probably deduce as much from studying our telemetry data.
-The five seconds taken to reach 60mph (in wet test conditions) is not slow, but neither is it uncomfortably quick.
+The five seconds it took the Cayenne S to reach 60mph (in wet test conditions) when rigged up with our data logger wasn't slow, but neither did it feel uncomfortably quick.
 In fact, it feels just right for a car like this.
 Likewise, the 30-70mph in fourth gear that we use to assess mid-range grunt and easy-overtaking ability was dispatched in an unspectacular but very creditable 6.3sec.

-So flexibility is the watchword here.
-This motor’s relatively high 6800rpm redline is matched by the 2000rpm depths at which it begins to deliver peak torque.
+Flexibility is its defining strength, really.
+The relatively high 6800rpm redline is matched by the 2000rpm depths at which it begins to deliver peak torque.
 You can take manual control of the gearbox via paddles, but unless you’re teeing up an overtake, there’s really never any need to.
 Even then, the gearbox control module generally has a fine sense of exactly how much go you would like based on the position of the accelerator pedal.

-As for the overhauled V6, on the road this engine certainly feels torquier than it used to – little freer-revving at the top of the rev range, but very refined, and well capable of a turn of pace that feels assured rather than especially fast.
+As for the overhauled base-level Cayenne V6: on the road this engine certainly feels torquier than it used to – little freer-revving at the top of the rev range, but very refined, and well capable of a turn of pace that feels assured rather than especially fast.

 Off-road notes